Rio De Janeiro Transport

 The most inexpensive form of transport is the local buses, which travel all over the city as fast as the traffic will allow.
-Unfortunately, they are often badly driven, crowded, and the scene of petty theft, especially during rush hours when the crowded conditions are ideal for pick pockets.
+Unfortunately, they are often badly driven, crowded, and the scene of petty theft.
 Special care should be taken on buses known to be used by tourists, such as those to the Sugarloaf.
 Most public transport stops around midnight, with some buses operating twenty-four hours, but it is safer to hire a taxi late at night.
 Radio taxis can be ordered and are said to be safer and more reliable, usually with air-conditioning, but they are more expensive than regular taxis.
 Drivers may add a surcharge for extra luggage.

 Become our Rio De Janeiro Travel Expert

 We are looking for contributors for our Rio De Janeiro travel guide.
 If you are a local, a regular traveller to Rio De Janeiro or a travel professional with time to contribute and answer occasional forum questions, please contact us.